Variational Learning is Effective for Large Deep Networks: IVON is Effective for Large Deep Networks

 \subsubsection{Finetuning pretrained language models}

-\revision{We compare finetuning a large masked-language model DeBERTAv3~\citep{HeGa23} using AdamW and IVON on GLUE~\citep{WaSi18}, } excluding WNLI following prior work~\citep{DeCha18}.
-DeBERTAv3 has 440M parameters and we finetune the full model using a publicly available checkpoint that was initially trained with AdamW. \Cref{tab:glue_avg} shows that IVON can improve upon AdamW in our experiments, both on classification and regression tasks (STS-B), even when evaluated at the learned mean.
-However, we also could not fully replicate the AdamW results from~\citet{HeGa23} which show higher scores.
-For RoBERTa~\citep{liuOtt19}, we also find that IVON can give improvements over AdamW on average. \revision{Further details on the experiment and hyperparameters are shown in~\Cref{app:roberta}.}
+\revision{We compare performance on finetuning of a large masked-language model DeBERTAv3~\citep{HeGa23} using AdamW and IVON on GLUE~\citep{WaSi18}.
+Similarly to previous work~\citep{DeCha18}, we do not include the WNLI dataset.} DeBERTAv3 has 440M parameters and we finetune the full model using a publicly available checkpoint that was initially trained with AdamW.
+The results are shown in the top rows of \Cref{tab:glue_avg} where we see that IVON generally improves upon AdamW; all tasks are for classification except STS-B which is a regression tasks.
+For comparison, we also include results from~\citet{HeGa23} (indicated by AdamW$^\dagger$) which show higher scores but we are unable to reproduce them.
+Bottom row shows similar results for RoBERTa~\citep{liuOtt19}, where IVON performs more comparably to AdamW but still gives marginally better results on average. \revision{Experimental details are in~\Cref{app:roberta}.}